docarray/docarray/docs/advanced/document-store/benchmarking.md

 indexing.
 It also supports Approximate Nearest Neighbor Search.

 Weaviate offers fast Approximate Nearest Neighbor Search while ElasticSearch and Qdrant offer good compromise between speed and quality.

-Depending on your business needs, you can refer the benchmarking results to choose the backend that suits you case better.
+On the other hand, ElasticSearch performs better in terms of quality.